kuzzleio/documentation/README.md

 This is a meta repository, which means content is not here.
 The actual documentation is stored in the repositories of the different pieces of the Kuzzle ecosystem, e.g. the [Kuzzle Core](https://github.com/kuzzleio/kuzzle/tree/master/doc/2), the [Javascript SDK](https://github.com/kuzzleio/sdk-javascript/tree/master/doc/7), the [GOLANG SDK](https://github.com/kuzzleio/sdk-go/tree/master/.doc/2) and so on.
 And this is a good thing because documentation should live along with the code that it documents.
 So, what is this repository for?

-This repository contains the following elements:
+This repository contains the following elements :

 - the VuePress logic and plugins that convert a bunch of `.md` files into a multi-rooted single-page-application with server-side-rendering an all those cool features we love;
 - the logic that gathers all the different documentations and organizes them in a set of different instances of VuePress;